alephium/www/src/content/news/builders-highlight-3-ayin-6be4a6bd4ec2/index.md

 Absolutely reach out to the core team.
 Get involved in the discord dev channels and community channels.
 Most of all don’t be scared by new language/environment/non-evm. _“0dd”_ picked it up very quickly after the Lehman upgrade and with the team explaining things that weren’t obvious in dm.
 Most of all, go for it and good Luck!

 _Thanks, 0dd431c8 and drjekyll5376, for your answers!
 Alephium is thrilled to have such talent builders in the community!
-You can find the AYIN DEX_ <a href="https://www.ayin.app/" ><em>here</em></a>_!_
+You can find the AYIN DEX_ [here](https://www.ayin.app/)_!_

 ---

 _Disclaimer: While Alephium is happy to support a growing developer community, it would like to clarify that it does not endorse, audit, or review any software presented in this series and encourages all users to make informed decisions and take personal responsibility for their actions._

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the [Alephium Community Grants &amp; Reward Program page](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md) for more info!

-If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" >Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium [Telegram](https://t.me/alephiumgroup) channel.
+Don’t forget to follow [@alephium on Twitter](https://twitter.com/alephium) to stay up-to-date.